 - Capital expenditures such as the purchase of equipment or real property;

 - Allowable operating expenses; and

 Examples of projects funded include business incubators, shopping centers, manufacturing businesses, and agriculture initiatives.

 Type of Grant:

 Competitive Discretionary Grant

-CED projects are expected to actively recruit low-income individuals to fill the positions created by CED-funded development activities, and to assist those individuals to successfully hold those jobs and ensure that the businesses and jobs created remain viable for at least one year after the end of the grant period.
+CED funds may be used for a wide variety of business start-up or business expansion activities, as long as the expenditures result in the creation of positions that can be filled by individuals with low incomes.
+CED projects are expected to actively recruit individuals with low income to fill the positions created by CED-funded development activities, and to assist those individuals to successfully hold those jobs and ensure that the businesses and jobs created remain viable for at least one year after the end of the grant period.